nifaullah/Cryptocurrency-Prediction-Using-RNN-with-Keras/README.md

-# Cryptocurrency-Prediction-Using-RNN-with-Keras
+# Crytocurrency Prediction using Recurrent Neural Network (RNN)
 In this exercise/project I am trying to predict if the value of a cryptocurrency will  increase / decrease in next 3 minutes based on the previous 60 minutes of data

-# Crytocurrency Prediction using Recurrent Neural Network (RNN)

 **Goal:**
 1. Understand how RNN works for sequence data (i.e time series data in this case)